ericklein/cub2bed_server/readme.md

 ### Issues

 ### Questions
-      - surprised iota isn't having a problem with arg3
-      - do I buffer overrun or truncate when inbound packet is larger than defined buffer len?
+      - 041919: do I buffer overrun or truncate when inbound packet is larger than defined buffer len?
-      - Why are we constantly resetting buf, len in loop?
-      - how do you determine server and client without hardcoding pairs?
-      - code looks like it could send packets to multiple clients based on form of client_address declare?

 ### Learnings

 ### Feature Requests

 ### Revisions
-    - 050320: first version, adapted from adapted from datagram_server
+    - 050320: first version, adapted from datagram_server
+    - 050920: implemented conditional messaging
+    - 050520: [Q 041919] code looks like it could send packets to multiple clients based on form of client_address declare? -> yes